 Children's picture book- Ages 3-8 Ghost's Journey: A Refugee Story By award winning author, Robin Stevenson When life in Indonesia becomes too dangerous, Ghost and her two dads are forced to leave their home and escape to freedom in Canada.
 Ghost's Journey is inspired by the true story of two gay refugees, Rainer and Eka, and their cat.
 ISBN: 978-1-7753019-4-3 Hard Cover: 9" x 9" Pages: 40 Price: $21.99 Release date: Sept, 2019 Now available! - To order, go to our "Catalogue" page For more information on this book-click on the book cover image

 Indigenous Anthology In Our Own Aboriginal Voice 2 A collection of short fiction, memoirs, non-fiction, and poetry written by Aboriginal writers from across Canada.
 Also includes original Aboriginal artwork.
 The Aboriginal selection committee comprised of librarians, educators, and administrators, also included author Richard van Camp.
 Featuring the work of established authors such as the late Connie Fife, Joanne Arnott, Michelle Sylliboy, Dennis Saddleman, and other emerging Aboriginal writers from across Canada.
 Foreword by former Chief Edmund Metatawabin, author of Up Ghost River: A Chief's Journey Through the Turbulent Waters of Native History.
 Edited by Aboriginal editor, Michael Calvert.
 ISBN: 978-1-7753019-1-2 Paperback: 6" x 9" 147 pages $18.95 Release date: Dec, 2019 Pre-orders accepted now.
-For more information on this book-click on the book cover image
+For more information and reviews -click on the book cover image

 Anthology Disabled Voices Embodies the spirit of disability community, and activism.
 Written and illustrated by the disabled community about the disabled community, Disabled Voices is an international anthology collection of short story (both fiction and non-fiction), personal essay, poetry, and artwork.
 With wide-ranging topics such as invisible disabilities, mobility aid use, identity, inclusion, on line activism, internalized ableism, memory loss, and pain—most readers will find reflections of themselves/their experiences within these pages.
 Disabled Voices is a must have book for members of the disabled community, but it is also very necessary to bring awareness and understanding to readers of all kinds.
 ISBN: 978-1-7753019-5-0 Paperback: 6" x 9" , 150pp | 5 b&w; 10 colour illustrations, $18.95 Release date: March , 2020 Pre-orders are now accepted.
 For more information on this book-click on the book cover image